Moksh008/BUSBARS-Promptrepo-Hackathon/README.md

 ## Are We Using Promptrepo ?
 **NO** ,We have developed and train our own machine learning model

-## What kind of AI model using it? (if applicable, add the list below)
+## What kind of AI model using it?
 we are using **Classification AI model**

 Churn prediction is a binary classification problem where the model predicts whether a customer will churn (1) or not churn (0) based on historical data.